 14. Baby walker

 Despite its name, a baby walker is not intended to help babies learn to walk, but to provide them with some mobility and entertainment while they’re still unable to get around properly.
-It’s important to get one that is safe, easy to use, and comfy for your child – find out how to buy the best baby walker.
+It’s important to get one that is safe, easy to use, and comfy for your child.

 15. Cot mobile